MicrosoftDocs/azure-docs/articles/security/fundamentals/steps-secure-identity.md

 Enable Azure AD PIM, then view the users who are assigned administrative roles and remove unnecessary accounts in those roles.
 For remaining privileged users, move them from permanent to eligible.
 Finally, establish appropriate policies to make sure when they need to gain access to those privileged roles, they can do so securely, with the necessary change control.

-Azure AD built-in and custom roles operate on concepts similar to those you’ll find in the role-based access control system for Azure resources (Azure roles).
+Azure AD built-in and custom roles operate on concepts similar to roles found in the role-based access control system for Azure resources (Azure roles).
 The difference between these two role-based access control systems is:

 - Azure AD roles control access to Azure AD resources such as users, groups, and applications using the Microsoft Graph API
 - Azure roles control access to Azure resources such as virtual machines or storage using Azure Resource Management